OpenBCI/Documentation/website/docs/AddOns/Headwear/03-Headband_Tutorial.md

 ##### Now [available](https://shop.openbci.com/collections/frontpage/products/openbci-eeg-headband-kit?variant=8120393760782) in our shop!

-When combined with our [Ganglion](https://shop.openbci.com/collections/frontpage/products/ganglion-board), [Cyton](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel?variant=38958638542), or CytonDaisy boards, the OpenBCI EEG Headband Kit is a low-cost, easy-to-use device for obtaining research-grade EEG data.
+When combined with our [Ganglion](https://shop.openbci.com/collections/frontpage/products/ganglion-board), [Cyton](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel?variant=38958638542), or [CytonDaisy boards](https://shop.openbci.com/products/cyton-daisy-biosensing-boards-16-channel), the OpenBCI EEG Headband Kit is a low-cost, easy-to-use device for obtaining research-grade EEG data.

-This tutorial will guide you through setting up your EEG system with either board!
+This tutorial will guide you through setting up your headband kit!
 Please read this tutorial in its entirety before setting up the system.

 #### Each kit includes: